-Your wedding day is a special day where people come together but unfortunately there are some guests and family members that won’t be able to attend in person.
+Your wedding day is a special day where people come together but unfortunately, there are some guests and family members that won’t be able to attend in person.

 Professional Tips for Live Streaming Your Wedding

-1.Live streaming your wedding works best if you are in a church that has cameras and a dedicated internet streaming connection.
+1.Live streaming your wedding works best if you are in a church or venue that has cameras and a dedicated internet streaming connection.
 Most churches live stream their services and may allow you to use their streaming services for free or at a low cost if their media team runs the stream.
 (I know my church offers that.)

 3. You can live stream an outdoor ceremony.
 Yes, you can with today’s technology via a wireless connection or cell phone connection.
-I still recommend using a dedicated internet connect but you can use a wireless and/or cell phone connection, but always do a test for quality prior to the ceremony.
+I still recommend using a dedicated internet connection but you can use a wireless and/or cell phone connection, but always do a test for quality prior to the ceremony.

 Free Live Streaming Options

-If you want a day that you can remember, I suggest going with a professional live streaming company, sure free works, but often it can’t be as reliable.
+If you want a day that you can remember, I suggest going with a professional live-streaming company, sure, free works, but often it can’t be as reliable.

 Are you interested in having my team live stream your wedding?
 Please click here to fill out my inquiry form.
 Prices start at $850 for live streaming.
 Please note, we service locations all over the United States.